agile-ts/documentation/docs/packages/core/features/agile-instance/Methods.md

 ## `hasStorage()`
-Checks if AgileTs has found any registered Storage.
+Checks if AgileTs has any registered [Storage](../storage/Introduction.md).
-If it is `false` we aren't able to use the `persist` functionality of any Agile Sub Instance.
+If AgileTs couldn't find any Storage, we aren't able to use the `.persist()` functionality in any Agile Sub Instance.
-We ca avoid this problem by [registering our own Storage](#registerstorage).

 ### 📄 Return
 `boolean`